berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

        If the binding is less than zero, or greater than or equal to the implementation-dependent maximum supported number of units, a compile-time error will occur.
 When the binding identifier is used with an array of size N, all elements of the array from binding through binding + N - 1 must be within this range.
-       A link-time error will result if two compilation units in a program specify different integer-constant- expression bindings for the same opaque-uniform name.
+       A link-time error will result if two compilation units in a program specify different integer-constant-expression bindings for the same opaque-uniform name.
 However, it is not an error to specify a binding on some but not all declarations for the same name, as shown in the examples below.
           // in one compilation unit...
           layout(binding=3) uniform sampler2D s; // s bound to unit 3